scholy/iot-chaos-gorilla/README.md

 * ~~(re)build with functions~~
 * ~~make multi-region - also need logic for diff number of AZ's~~
 * add logic for multi-az, i.e. 1 AZ per region if multi-region
-* add logic to only select random target from regions/AZ's with running instances
 * make multi-account
 * add LONG clickEvent 'test DR mode', turn off disableApiTermination, terminate all instances (even non-asg), delete all EBS volumes
 * clean up gorilla.py and add command line arg's support for clickType